IBM/JSONata4Java/README.md

 ### Fixes ###
+Issue 313 fixed a problem with duplicates in the spread function

 Issue 167 to add Synced suffixed evaluation methods to allow people running in a multi-threaded environment to use evaluateSynced, etc. The non-Synced methods are not thread-safe.